parisge/Udacity/US Flights Visualization/README.md

 ### Summary

 This project visualized the top 20% quartile of the performance for the years 2003-2016 for the largest U.S. domestic airlines' performance from 2003-2016.
-It depicts 3 charts the percentage of On-Time arrivals, the percentage of Delays (over 15 mins) due to Carrier and the average minute of Delays (over 15 mins) per Carrer.
+It depicts 3 charts the percentage of On-Time arrivals, the percentage of Delays due to Carrier and the average minute of Delays per Carrier.
 All data was collected from RITA.

 ### Summary of data